 Every month Beautiful Bizarre Magazine chooses one of our favourite artists to TAKE OVER social media for the day.
 For December, we chose Kim Leutwyler to share with us the artists who have inspired her throughout her artistic career.
 Just in case you missed it, below we present the full TAKE OVER.

 Kim Leutwyler // “The Boo and Baby Sitges” // This portrait depicts my wife Nicole ‘Cole’ Rodriquez and our poodle, Sitges España Rodwyler.
 Cole is Mexican-American and grew up in Arizona, where we first met.
 The background features saguaro cacti, which are native only to the Sonoran Desert in the American Southwest.

 Cole often dances around the house nude.
 On this occasion, she was two-stepping past my studio door to a Willie Nelson tune.
 I asked her to stop so I could snap a quick photo, and naturally Sitges wanted to make a cameo appearance.
 The painting – which I find comical – hangs in our living room, and visitors each tend to see a different meaning behind Sitges’ gaze.
 It was a finalist in the Sulman Prize at the Art Gallery of NSW, Australia.

-This was the last piece chosen by Kim Leutwyler for her TAKE OVER.
-Thank you so much, we appreciate you taking the time to put this day together.
+This was the last piece chosen by Kim Leutwylerfor her TAKE OVER.
+Thank you again Kim, we really appreciate you taking the time to put this day together.